Shifra-Sherrow/Taskules/README.md

-The strongest task manager, TRELLO inspired.
+A powerful task manager, inspired by TRELLO.